pleabargain/copilot_course/README.md

 ---

 Can't say that I am super happy.
 The results in the class are NOT what I'm getting locally.
-The instructor didn't provide the source code for the working examples in the course.
+The instructor, Ronnie Sheer (https://www.linkedin.com/learning/instructors/ronnie-sheer) didn't provide the source code for the working examples in the course.